The Greyhound and Punchbowl: History

-When the Commissioners of Henry VIII came to Bilston to enquire into the state of St. Leonard's Church during the Dissolution of the Monasteries (1536–1541), they stayed at the manor house.
-The house was sold during the English Civil War to John Green, whose son died during the Battle of Worcester (3 September 1651).
+Royal Commissioners stayed at the manor in 1508 under Henry VII to enquire about St. Leonard's Church, and Commissioners of Henry VIII came to Bilston in 1538 to enquire into the state of St. Leonard's Church during the Dissolution of the Monasteries (1536–1541); both sets of commissioners stayed at the manor house.
+The house was sold during the English Civil War to John Green, whose son died during the Battle of Worcester (3 September 1651), and by this time it was also called Stoke Heath Manor House.

 It is traditionally believed that during the 17th century, either Charles I or Charles II visited the manor house.